 -i tells siege to randomly select URLs from this file.
 Each user it generates will randomly select one line and execute that request.

-Here is a siege_test_example, so you can see how the URLs are organized in a siege file
+Here is an example Siege url file, so you can see how the URLs are organized.

 Happy sieging your servers!